Broadway Bill: Screenplay

 The screenplay for Broadway Bill was written by Robert Riskin, based on the unpublished short story "Strictly Confidential" by New York Daily Mirror columnist Mark Hellinger.
 Riskin had written previous screenplays for Capra for The Miracle Woman (1931), Platinum Blonde (1931), American Madness (1933), Lady for a Day (1933), and It Happened One Night (1934)—receiving an Academy Award for the latter film.
 As an owner of race horses and a regular at tracks, Riskin was able to effectively capture the atmosphere and dynamics of horse racing and the types of characters common to that environment, such as jockeys, stable hands, and gamblers.

 While filming at Tanforan Race Track, Capra became dissatisfied with the happy ending of the original script, wanting instead a more bittersweet and ambivalent ending comment on the American success ethic.
 With Riskin on vacation in Europe and unavailable, Capra invited former Paramount screenwriter Sidney Buchman to Palo Alto to discuss changes to the end of the film.
 By the end of the evening, Buchman wrote four pages of new scenes depicting the horse's death after crossing the finish line, the subsequent funeral, and new ending.
 Buchman, who finished the new scenes only a few hours before the final race scene was filmed, was never credited for his contribution.
-He would later write the screenplay for Capra's Mr. Smith Goes to Washington (1939).
+He later wrote the screenplay for Capra's Mr. Smith Goes to Washington (1939).

 Casting

 According to cinematographer Joseph Walker and sound engineer Edward Bernds, Capra wanted Clark Gable for the leading role, but the actor was unavailable.
 Capra settled for Warner Baxter, whose fear of horses restricted Capra's ability to film close-up scenes with the actor and the horse.
 Disappointed in the few close-up scenes he managed to film, he vowed to remake the film with an actor who loved horses.
-He got his opportunity when he cast Bing Crosby in his remake of the film, Riding High (1950).
-Capra cast Myrna Loy and Helen Vinson as the female leads, and Walter Connolly was cast as J. L. Higgins.
-A twenty-three-year-old Lucille Ball appeared briefly in one scene as a blonde telephone operator.
+He got his opportunity when he cast Bing Crosby in Riding High (1950), his remake of the film.
+Capra cast Myrna Loy and Helen Vinson as the female leads, and Walter Connolly was cast as J.L.
+Higgins.
+A 23-year-old Lucille Ball appeared briefly in one scene as a blonde telephone operator.
 For the role of stable hand Whitey, Capra chose African-American actor-writer-composer Clarence Muse, a graduate of the Dickinson School of Law in Pennsylvania, who always delivered restrained performances and was one of Capra's favorite supporting players.

 Filming

-Broadway Bill was filmed between June 18 and August 16, 1934 at Columbia Studios in Hollywood, and on location at Tanforan Race Track in San Bruno, California, Warner Bros.
+Broadway Bill was filmed from June 18 to August 16, 1934 at Columbia Studios in Hollywood, and on location at Tanforan Race Track in San Bruno, California, Warner Bros.
 Ranch, and the Pacific Coast Steel Mills.
 After an initial preview on October 24, Capra re-edited some scenes based upon audience reaction.

 Release

-Broadway Bill premiered on November 30, 1934 in New York City, and was released in the United States on December 27, 1934.
-Through October 1936 the film had domestic theater rentals of almost $670,000 according to Variety magazine surveys of the time.
+Broadway Bill premiered on November 30, 1934, in New York City, and it was released in the United States on December 27, 1934.
+Through October 1936 the film had domestic theater rentals of almost $670,000 according to Variety surveys of the time.